 Well to be fair, Olive is (as far as we know) JUST a Florist, so no Date-a-mancy was involved...but I agree, any notions that come from any Hippiemancer probably shouldn't be taken as always appropriate or common.

 balder wrote:Fixed, thanks.
 It was a careless late-night edit after an exhausting con weekend.

 multilis wrote:Some games had less likely to be betrayed/back stabbed if either your child or married to your child.
 Example: Genghis Khan turn based strategy game... was impossible for son or son in law to betray you.

-Users browsing this forum: Wraithlord and 7 guests
+Users browsing this forum: Shashakiro and 3 guests